 Some of Google’s recommendations are a little strict.
 They tell you to avoid plugins, for example, but plugins are the lifeblood of a good WordPress installation.
 Well-programmed plugins are fast to load and don’t slow down your site, though, so it’s a toss-up.

 So, a good CDN needs to have a huge network, which means it can’t be some local startup.
-It needs to be reliable, with 100% uptime and redundancy in case of an individual server failure.
-It needs to actually speed up your site in practice, and needs to support the software, plugins, scripts, and files you need hosted.
+It needs to be reliable, with 100 percent uptime and redundancy in case of an individual server failure.
+It needs to actually speed up your site in practice, and needs to support the software, plugins, scripts and files you need hosted.

 The hard part here is not finding a CDN that does all of that.
 Actually, pretty much every CDN is good enough.
 The hard part is finding them for free.
 The best CDNs are ones like Akamai and Cloudfront, which have costs that are based on the size and number of files hosted and the number of loads of those files in a given period.
 Pricing changes too quickly for me to bother listing them, and even though it’s generally quite cheap, it’s still not free.
 You can’t beat free on a bill.

 It’s difficult to find, but Incapsula also has a free plan.
-On their pricing page, beneath the main plans, is a small line about a free plan that is mainly for small blogs and include bot mitigation, CDN access, and two-factor authentication.
+On their pricing page, beneath the main plans, is a small line about a free plan that is mainly for small blogs and includes bot mitigation, CDN access and two-factor authentication.
 You can navigate to it yourself, or click here to sign up.

-Swarmify is primarily a company offering distributed loading for video content, if you don’t want to host all of your videos on YouTube.
+Swarmify is primarily a company offering distributed loading for video content, as well as visual content, if you don’t want to host all of your videos on YouTube.
 I’m going to completely ignore all of those features, though, because they’re paid-only.
 The free element is actually specifically for WordPress websites, called the WordPress Acceleration Plan.

 JSDelivr, with the oh-so-trendy trailing r instead of er, is a CDN that is free and open source.